-The scissors on the back of the handle are a tradesmark of the Drapers’ Company who presented the gift.
+The scissors on the back of the handle are a trademark of the Drapers’ Company who presented the gift.

-As I was working on this commission I took the time to complete each stage meticulously, and even though it was a small piece to work on, it was very rewarding.
+As I was working on this commission I took the time to complete each stage meticulously, and even though it was a small piece to work on, I found it very rewarding.